venkys-io/Code-Blogs/Trees/Easy/pre order traversal.md

       A binary tree is created by instantiating a Node for each element.

 - The VSD preorder function is then called with the root of the tree (root) to perform preorder traversal.
-- The expected output will be the values of nodes printed in preorder: 10, 20, 40, 50, 30, 60, 70.

 In summary, this Python code demonstrates the creation of a binary tree and the application of the preorder traversal algorithm to print the values of nodes in a specific order.
 The recursive nature of the traversal allows it to navigate through the tree efficiently.